 What is a broken hashtag?

 A “broken” hashtag is a hashtag that Instagram has inactivated.
 There are various reasons that Instagram might do this… and since they aren’t super straight about it, I’ll just have to guess.
 Maybe that particular hashtag is too general to be very descriptive, and thus, the feed is too big.
 More likely it has more to do with spammers.
 At one point #facebook and #photography were both “broken,” but they seem to be working now.
 To be honest, I haven’t encountered any broken hashtags in a while!
 However, if you post an image with hashtags, and get very little action, I would look to make sure I didn’t have any broken hashtags in my group.
-In the past, if you included a broken hashtag, it would actually void ALL of your hashtags!

 Does posting my hashtags in my comments instead of my caption affect my ranking?

 The short answer is no, not if you post them in your comment right away.
 Hashtags are time sensitive, so when you go to the explore tab and search for a hashtag, you are seeing the photos in order of what time the photo was posted.
 Example: You realize an hour after you posted your photo that you forgot to add your hashtags to your second comment.
 Oops!
 When you go back to add them, then check the feed for that specific hashtag, your photo will appear far down with all of the other photos that were posted about an hour ago that also used that hashtag.